CompileZero/JS-For-Humans/Basics/Basics.md

 couple of years, The Netscape Navigator already had 80% of the browser market share.

-Marc realised that websites needed to be more dynamic in order to help withs
+Marc realised that websites needed to be more dynamic and that just HTML and CSS could not suffise that.
+Developers needed a glue language to add liveness and interactivity to websites.

 In 1990, Sir Tim Berners Lee developed the first internet browser on a NeXT Computer System.